 appoint; have met and agreed issues and

 questions/assessment criteria/standards

 Online checks - Exploring any content publicly

 available online that might compromise their

 professional role so this can be discussed with

 candidates at interview

 Self-Disclosure - Completed self-disclosure is

 submitted and seen by the member of the

 panel who is safer recruitment trained.

 Interview - Explores applicants' suitability for

 work with children as well as for the post

 Note: identity and qualifications of successful

 applicant verified on day of interview by

 scrutiny of appropriate original documents;

-copies of documents taken and placed on file;
+copies of documents taken and placed on file,

 where appropriate applicant completed

 application for DBS disclosure

 Conditional offer of appointment: pre

 appointment checks.
 Offer of appointment is

 made conditional on satisfactory completion of

 the following pre- appointment checks and, for

 non-teaching posts, a probationary period

 References before confirmation of appointment:

 (if not obtained and scrutinised previously)

 (If received by email - accompanying email to

 verify authenticity.
 If not from professional email

 address, follow up to ensure authenticity)

 Identity (if that could not be verified at

 interview)

+Evidence to be kept in HR file

 Qualifications (if not verified on the day of

 interview)

+Evidence to be kept in HR file

 Permission to work in UK, if required

+Evidence to be kept in HR file

 School record sight of DBS certificate - where

 appropriate satisfactory DBS certificate.

+, , ,

 DBS Barred list check - applicant is not barred

 from working with Children (this must be

 completed before the applicant commences

 work)

-1

-Childcare (Disqualification) Regulations 2009

-provision or who are directly concerned with

-the management of such provision as defined

-in the statutory guidance.

-Health - the candidate is medically fit

-Medical Pre Employment Questionnaire

-Prohibition from Teaching Work Check - For

-those carrying out teaching work (see below)

-the teacher has not been included in the

-prohibition list or interim prohibition list or has a

-GTCE sanction.

-Qualified Teacher Status (QTS) Check - (for

-teaching posts in maintained schools) the

-teacher has obtained QTS or is exempt from the

-requirement to hold QTS (for teaching posts in

-FE colleges) the teacher has obtained a Post

-Graduate Certificate of Education (PGCE) or

-Certificate of Education (Cert.
-Ed) awarded by

-a higher education institution, or the FE

-Teaching Certificate conferred by an awarding

-body

-Overseas Checks - for individuals who have

-lived or worked abroad in the last 5 years.
-(For

-those carrying out teaching work within the EEA

-area this will include an EEA prohibition order

-check through Employer Access until Jan 21,

-after this date it will include a reference from

-any education employer overseas in the same

-period)

-Statutory Induction Completed (for teachers

-who obtained QTS after 7 May 1999 and are

-not employed as NQTs)

-Risk Assessment - for Volunteers a written Risk

-assessment in relation to undertaking an

-Enhanced DBS

-Child Protection & Online safety training and

-other induction such as H&S, Safe Working

-Practice / code of staff behaviour, etc

-Including:

-Safeguarding & Child Protection Policy

-Safer Working Practice Guidance

-Whistleblowing procedures

-KCSiE Part 1 or Annex A & Annexe B
+•

+Childcare (Disqualification) Regulations 2009 Letter - for any staff who work in childcare provision or who are directly concerned with the management of such provision as defined in the statutory guidance.
+Health - the candidate is medically fit Medical Pre Employment Questionnaire Prohibition from Teaching Work Check - For those carrying out teaching work (see below) the teacher has not been included in the prohibition list or interim prohibition list or has a GTCE sanction.
+Qualified Teacher Status (QTS) Check - (for teaching posts in maintained schools) the teacher has obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in FE colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE), or Certificate of Education (Cert.
+Ed) awarded by a higher education institution, or the FE Teaching Certificate conferred by an awarding body Overseas Checks - for individuals who have lived or worked abroad in the last 5 years.
+(For those carrying out teaching work within the EEA area this will include an EEA prohibition order check through Employer Access until Jan 21, after this date it will include a reference from any education employer overseas in the same period) Statutory Induction Completed (for teachers who obtained QTS after 7 May 1999 and are not employed as NQTs) Risk Assessment - for Volunteers a written Risk assessment in relation to undertaking an Enhanced DBS Child Protection & Online safety training and other induction such as H&S, Safe Working Practice / code of staff behaviour, etc Including: Safeguarding & Child Protection Policy Safer Working Practice Guidance Whistleblowing procedures KCSiE Part 1 or Annex A & Annexe B

 ICT Acceptable Use Policy

 Online Safety Policy & Guidance

-Children Missing Education Policy Behaviour Policy
+Children Missing Education Policy

+Behaviour Policy

-Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering\ lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.
+Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering\ lessons to pupils; assessing the development, progress, and attainment of pupils; and reporting on the development, progress, and attainment of pupils.